 This rich-media data helps brands decide whether to use lookalike audiences or zoom in on specific niche targets for increased performance.
 It also ensures influencer campaigns successfully target audiences that will not only interact but drive conversions and sales.
 The outcome is increased ROI!

 Brand partners can execute dark posts throughout an influencer campaign lifetime!
 The moment influencers post branded content is the exact moment brand partners start seeing analytics in real-time and can start flipping IGC into paid media ads while also gaining more insight into audience analysis.

 Brand partners can leverage dark posts in several ways, one way being to boost IGC that is the highest-performing amongst other influencers.
 Since brand partners have access to influencer data, they can see what posts to amplify and which ones to set aside.
-This data creates an opportunity to boost influencer content that will gain more traction among target audiences and give another sure way of increasing engagement, conversions, and ultimately ROI.
+This data creates an opportunity to boost influencer content that will gain more traction and increase engagement, conversions, and ultimately ROI.

-Another way brands can use dark posts is by partnering with influencers to collaborate on branded content specifically for amplification.
+Another way brands can use these types of ads is through collaborating with influencers on branded content specifically for amplification.
 So, while the influencer may only post one or two pieces of branded content to their timeline, brands have five more content pieces to leverage for dark posts.
-With first-party data access, brand partners can then create target audiences from the best performing organic posts to ensure the best results when leveraging extra content pieces.
+With first-party data access, brand partners can then create target audiences from the best performing organic posts to ensure increased results.

 When strategizing your next influencer marketing campaign, whether you are using an agency or heading it yourself, keep in mind that dark posts are a great way to exceed campaign objectives and increase ROI.
 They are an essential component of any influencer campaign and help brands reach a more targeted demographic outside an influencer’s reach and following.